 Sindh govt extends Rangers’ special powers for 90 days

-KARACHI: Sindh Chief Minister Syed Murad Ali Shah on Wednesday extended special policing powers granted to the paramilitary Rangers for 90 days within Karachi, ARY News reported.
+KARACHI: The Sindh government on Friday extended special policing powers granted to Rangers for 90 days within Karachi, ARY News reported.

-According to the chief minister’s spokesperson, the CM approved a summary extending the powers granted to the paramilitary force under Section 4(2) of the Anti-Terrorism Act (ATA) 1997 within Karachi division for 90 days.
+According to the provincial Home Department, the Sindh government has approved the summary extending the powers granted to the paramilitary force under Section 4(2) of the Anti-Terrorism Act (ATA) 1997 within Karachi division for 90 days.

-The Pakistan Rangers, Sindh will now be able to exercise their special powers from July 15 to October 12.
+The Pakistan Rangers (Sindh) will now be able to exercise their special powers from April 6 to July 4 this year.

 The Home Department has also apprised the secretary of the Ministry of Interior about the extension of powers.